Symptoms and diagnosis of metastatic prostate cancer

 Symptoms of metastatic prostate cancer

-If you have symptoms, the type you get depends on which area of your body is affected by the cancer.
+Symptoms depend on which part of you body is affected by the cancer.

-- Passing urine more often day and night.
+- Pass urine more often day and night

-- Feeling that your bladder isn’t empty after going to the toilet.
+- Feel your bladder isn’t empty after going to the toilet

 - A nagging ache in a particular bone